bspk/oauth.xyz-spec/draft-richer-transactional-authz.md

 }
 ~~~

-The AS replaces the previous `resources` element from the first request, allowing the AS to
+The AS replaces the previous `resources` from the first request, allowing the AS to
 determine if any previously-granted consent already applies.
 In this case, the AS would
 likely determine that reducing the breadth of the requested access means that new access
 tokens can be issued to the RC.
 The AS would likely revoke previously-issued access tokens